How to Keep Grout Clean

 Another problem you might face with using bleach on your grout is when you have colored grout.
 Because it has strong whitening capabilities, bleach can very quickly change the integrity of the color of your grout.
 This is especially noticeable with dark and vibrant colors.
 Using bleach regularly to clean your colored grout can cause the color of the grout to become uneven.
 It can even fade the color of the grout completely.
 That means that while bleach may be an option for cleaning your grout, it could lead to altering the grout to the point that you will eventually need to replace it.

 Another popular home remedy for dirty grout is a 50/50 mix of vinegar and water.
-For this method, clean the grout as best as you can with hot water to remove the most possible surface dirt, then spray the vinegar/water solution on the grout, let it sit for a few minutes, and begin scrubbing with a soft brush.
-This might work in the short term, the acidity in vinegar is what makes it good for cleaning grout.
+For this method, clean the grout as best as you can with hot water to remove as much surface dirt as possible, then spray the vinegar and water solution on the grout, let it sit for a few minutes, and begin scrubbing with a soft brush.
+This might work in the short term; the acidity in vinegar is what makes it good for cleaning grout.
 Acidic products can damage the protective coating on your grout over time, weakening the grout until it eventually begins to take on more and more dirt and grime.

 Sir Grout's technicians can restore grout that has been neglected for many years.
 Our experts revive your grout and bring it back to its former glory, then they take time with the customer to ensure they know how to keep grout clean going forward.
 The tips they give include information on the best cleaners to use for grout and how to avoid cleaners with chemicals and characteristics that can damage grout.
 For instance, we always recommend staying away from harsh acidic cleaners.